scvalex/ltc/docs/final.md

 ## Epidemic Updating

-In the previous sections, we mentioned some of the issues surrounding the synchronization of two nodes, but we did not discuss the way updates are propagated through the network of LTc nodes.
-In other words, when a node sees an update to one of its entries, how does it propagate the update to all the other nodes that hold a copy of the data set?
+In the previous sections, we explained how synchronizations works between *two* nodes, but we did not discuss the way updates are propagated through the network of *multiple* LTc nodes.
+In other words, when a node sees an update to one of its values, how does it propagate the update to all the other nodes that hold a copy of the data set?

 Because of the disconnected nature of the network, we do not have much choice in the matter, and updates can only be propagated on a node-by-node basis.
+In other words, we cannot just connect to all nodes in the network, and send the updates to them.

-We note that this is the same problem routers that are in partially connected have when updating their routing tables.
-"When instantaneous end-to-end paths are difficult or impossible to establish, routing protocols must take to a 'store and forward' approach, where data is incrementally moved and stored throughout the network in hopes that it will eventually reach its destination."  \citep{wiki:dtn-routing}
+We note that this is the same problem routers which are in partially connected networks have when updating their routing tables.
+"When instantaneous end-to-end paths are difficult or impossible to establish, routing protocols must take to a 'store and forward' approach, where data is incrementally moved and stored throughout the network in hopes that it will eventually reach its destination."
+\citep{wiki:dtn-routing}

-Our update propagation algorithm will be a variant of epidemic
+Our update propagation algorithm is a variant of epidemic routing:
-routing: When a node becomes "infected" by an update, it seeks out uninfected nodes, and infects them.
-After some time has passed, an update is assumed to have propagated through the network, and ceases to be infectious. \citep{Vah00} Thus, the update executes a breadth-first walk of network graph.
+When a node becomes "infected" by an update, it seeks out uninfected nodes, and infects them \citep{Vah00}.
+Specifically, a node knows that it is infectious towards another node, when it is in a later state than the other node; it stops being infectious when the other node catches up, or overtakes it.

+So, an update effectively executes a breadth-first walk of network
+graph:

 \begin{center}
 \begin{tabular}{c}